mssalstrom/Group5-repo-projects/README.md

 In summary, TDD is a disciplined approach to software development that prioritizes writing tests before code.
 This practice leads to more reliable, maintainable, and bug-free software through iterative cycles of testing, implementation, and refactoring.

+# Playwright

-# Introduction to Playwright with Python for Web Testing
+## Introduction to Playwright with Python for Web Testing

 Microsoft created Playwright, as an open-source browser automation toolkit and framework.
 It makes it possible for developers to automate browser interactions, which makes end-to-end testing of online applications easier.
 Playwright is compatible with most browsers including Firefox, and Chrome.